ADVANTICS/documentation/products/adb-pc-dc01/docs/first_time_commissioning.md

 4.  **Connect DC Power (Port A & Port B):**
     * **WARNING:** Ensure all sources remain locked out.
     * Use your DMM to verify the polarity (+ and -) of your incoming and outgoing busbars.
-    * Connect the DC busbars (Port A and Port B) to the converter terminals.
+    * Connect the DC busbars (Port A and Port B) the dedicated connectors.
 Ensure correct polarity.
-    * Torque the bolts to the specified value.
+    * Make sure the connectors are locked.

     ***See Also:*** [Install the Converter (Electrical)](../installation#how-to-install-the-converter-electrical)
     ***See Also:*** [Connectors and Interfaces](../mechanical_specs#connectors)